Can’t I Just Take my Kids to Daycare Sick?

 Does your provider keep very young infants?
 Are any of your provider’s daycare moms pregnant?
 Is there an elderly person in the home, or a special needs child, or a child with a compromised immune system?
 Your provider is considering all of these things when she decides who is too sick to stay.

-How sick is too sick for school or daycare?
+Too sick for school or daycare?

 Here’s something else you may not have thought of.
 If you expose your PROVIDER to an illness and they become ill, they either have to work sick or close and you can’t go to work anyway.
 Not only can you not go to work, but 6 other families cannot either.